Ayengar/3d-calculator/README.md

 App was built intentionally without state manager, but as goals risen it will be changed using Redux.

 Next goals are:
-- Create server-side slicing on VM using cura-enginge to deliver very accurate price.
+- Create server-side slicing on VM using cura-engine to deliver very accurate price.
 - Make a realistic render of a printed object as it would look like in real life.